JoPadOfficiel/sixieme-etoile-nextjs16/docs/bmad/tech-spec.md

 ## Technical Details

-This section defines the target data model as a **plan** for future Prisma models and relationships.
-Names are indicative; actual implementation may adjust naming to match existing conventions.
+This section documents the target data model and runtime behaviour.

+The codebase already contains a significant portion of the VTC domain in `schema.prisma` and `packages/api/src/services/pricing-engine.ts`.
+This Tech Spec focuses on:

+- Clarifying the authoritative runtime behaviour (pricing, costs, transparency)
+- Defining additions required by the pricing refinement (zone conflict strategies, compliance-driven staffing, driver availability, `estimatedEndAt`)

 ### 1. Domain Overview